profsmith89/ctps/_sources/chap09.md

 One obvious criterion jumps out when we look at these two Python functions: `bf_strmatch` requires fewer characters than `bf_strmatch2`.
 That might be a good reason to choose the first over the second.

 Of course, it is possible to go too far in this direction.
-The more shorthand notations we use the more knowledgeable our reader has to be.
+The more shorthand notations we use the more knowledgeable our reader must be.
 You've probably encountered this at a lecture where the speaker assumes the entire audience is comfortable with the discipline's lingo.
 If you're not, you quickly lose any idea of what the speaker is talking about.

 We may not care about a single criterion, but multiple criteria and the tradeoffs between them.
-For example, we strive to write bug-free scripts, and some programming languages constrain the types of values a variable can hold so that you can use specialized tools to identify hard-to-find bugs.[^fn7] This approach trades one criterion (i.e., shortness of our scripts) for another (i.e., ease of finding bugs).
+For example, we strive to write bug-free scripts, and some programming languages constrain the types of values a variable can hold so that you can use specialized tools to identify hard-to-find bugs.[^fn10] This approach trades one criterion (i.e., shortness of our scripts) for another (i.e., ease of finding bugs).

 In general, there are many criteria on which we might judge one implementation against another.
 Correctness is clearly a necessary criterion, but not the only one you may care about.
 Which other criteria matter depends on your problem-to-be-solved.